raaahulss/project_viralnews/README.md

 python -m nltk.downloader stopwords python app.py
 ```
-In addition, for our implementation, the weights and vocabs for each model were stored in S3 and pulled on server start.
-This code can easily be modified in order to accomodate local weight and vocab files.
+In addition, for our implementation, the weights and vocabs for each model were stored in S3 and pulled when the server started up.
+This code can easily be modified to accommodate local weight and vocab files.

 ## Deployment

 If you would like to deploy the webapp, you can follow a similar configuration to us.
-In the [deployment](https://github.com/raaahulss/project_viralnews/tree/ui/deployment/backend) directory, there are a couple files that will help you.
+In the [deployment](https://github.com/raaahulss/project_viralnews/tree/ui/deployment/backend) directory, there are a couple of files that will help you.
 First, you will need nginx, as well as gunicorn (or you can use something else).
-The [deployment](https://github.com/raaahulss/project_viralnews/tree/ui/deployment/backend) directory contains the unit file for running the web application as as a systemd service, as well as the nginx configuration file used.
+The [deployment](https://github.com/raaahulss/project_viralnews/tree/ui/deployment/backend) directory contains the unit file for running the web application as a systemd service, as well as the nginx configuration file used.
 We also used [CertBot](https://certbot.eff.org/) to get SSL/TLS setup.

 ## Future Work